 ii.
 To take this same figure, many of us would cry to God for a period of time and then figure out another way to address our need.
 Not David; he relied on God and God alone.

 iii.
-O Lord: This is the first of seven uses of Adonai in this Psalm.
+O Lord: This is the first of seven uses of Adonai in this psalm.
+Many translators use smaller letters to indicate the translation of Adonai (Lord), as opposed to all capital letters of some kind to translate Yahweh (LORD or LORD).
 “The name of God which dominates is Adonahy, or Lord, which indicates absolute Lordship, and by the use of which the singer shows his sense of submission and loyalty.”
 (Morgan)

 4. (5) Help me because You are a gracious God.

 For You, Lord, are good, and ready to forgive,